Carl Clawson Oral History

 Furman University; History; Oral histories; Building

-Clausen, Carl and Tollison, Courtney, "Carl Clausen Oral History" (2004).
+Clawson, Carl and Tollison, Courtney, "Carl Clawson Oral History" (2004).
 Furman University Oral Histories.
 15.

 Copyright Furman University Department of History.
 Materials are intended for non-commercial, educational, and personal use only, and are not to be reproduced or distributed without written permission.
 In compliance with fair use, whenever items are used for personal use, research, or teaching, please credit as follows: 'Furman University, Department of History'.